About Pre-Need Planning

 But to make this happen, you must make your desires known and work towards implementing them ahead of time.

 What are the most important things to consider in the pre-need planning process?

 Specialized services cost money.
 So it is best to do thorough research and compare the pricing offered by several homes.
-A “wish list” of specialized arrangements in hand is helpful—making sure that each funeral home “quotes” on exactly the same items.
+A “wish list” of specialized arrangements in hand is helpful — making sure that each funeral home “quotes” on exactly the same items.
 Just like anything else, you should be prepared to do some “comparison shopping.”
 If you are unsure of what kind of services are available, ask a funeral director for help in making up a list, then ask competitive homes to give you prices for the same services.
-Generally, funeral homes will provide a price list including about 16 standard items.
+Generally, funeral homes will provide a price list including over a dozen standard items.

 How do you make sure pre-need planning wishes are carried out?